Heating Oil Delivery

 Once the tanker arrives, please note that our hoses are approximately 30 metres (100 feet) long.
 If your tank doesn’t accommodate for this, please notify us beforehand.
 For more information on tank storage regulations, read our heating oil tank installation guide.

-Do I need to prepare my tank first?
+Do I need to prepare my heating oil tank before my delivery?

 Our commitment to safety means that we’ll give your tank a free visual health inspection at each visit.
 Before making a delivery, one of our drivers will assess your tank to make sure that it is safe to access.
 They take into consideration its conditions, as well as its location on your property along with its height.
 To help streamline this process, there are a number of things you can take into account when preparing for a heating oil delivery.